 This is called Banana Valley.
 Used to be mostly banana trees, but over time the profilic date palms took over, allowing shade to cover the banana trees below.
 Now it is a fashionable neighborhood, with houses nestled in between all the palms.

 So.
-All that stuff I’ve posted above since I left Muscat occurred between a Thursday morning at 8 and Friday noon.
+All that stuff I’ve posted above occurred after I left Muscat Thursday morning at 8 and Friday noon.
 That’s a ton of stuff in a short amount of time, but really didn’t feel like a bus tour — although I missed out of valuable time at the tent camp due to poor timing.

 That’s what’s so awesome about Oman.
 Everything is so compact.
 Desert.
 Beaches.
 Mountains.
 Canyons.
 Spotless cities.
 Ancient towns.
 Amazing history, food & culture.
 All in a very compact space.